 Click here to go to the main page

-Jan Stuyt designed the new church, an obvious choice perhaps because in 1911 he had already built the church in nearby Klein-Zundert.
-Like his earlier church in Almelo it features a big crossing-tower with a cone-shaped roof.
+Already in 1912 the old church was deemed too small and its replacement was considered.
+In 1925 architect Jan Stuyt was commisioned to designed a new church, an obvious choice perhaps because in 1911 he had already built the church in nearby Klein-Zundert.
+But compared to that neo-Romanesque church, Like his earlier church in Almelo it features a big crossing-tower with a cone-shaped roof.
 The church itself shows elements of Expressionism.
 The nave and the transepts have large semi-circular windows, an element Stuyt used in several of his later churches.
 The choir is of the semi-round type with ambulatory, covered by a roof shaped like a half cone.
-The church has a wide central aisle and two narrower side-aisles, in front of one of which is the tower, on top of which is a cone-shaped spire.
+The church has a wide central aisle and two narrower side-aisles, in front of one of which is the tall main tower, crowned with a cone-shaped spire, while the other has a stair-turret in front of it.

 Back to Churches in the province of Noord-Brabant